profriki/Konata/README.md

-i decided to make the program functional on c# the program uses System.Net.Mail to get the information the program its optimized to be used whit gmail as the sender the reciver mail can be any mail of any kind if yoy have trouble on "insecure connection" please check your sender mail You should check 'Turn on' radio button in the following link relevant to your gmail account.
+i decided to make the program functional on c# the program uses System.Net.Mail to get the information the program its optimized to be used whit gmail as the sender the reciver mail can be any mail of any kind, if you have trouble on "insecure connection" please check your sender mail You should check 'Turn on' radio button in the following link relevant to your gmail account.
 It would then work fine. https://www.google.com/settings/security/lesssecureapps